 If it is demonstrated to the Council’s satisfaction that encroachment has occurred but it is not materially affecting the path or the rights of users the Council may regard it as de minimis “the law is not concerned with trifles”.In these circumstances the Council will inform the person responsible that their actions are unlawful and any additional encroachment will result in enforcement action to remove all the encroachment.

 If the encroachment has been found to the Council’s satisfaction to be materially affecting the Public Right of Way and the rights of users the following approach will be taken to have it removed.
 Firstly the circumstances will be brought to the attention of the person responsible and they will be asked to remove the encroachment within a reasonable time-scale to be determined by the Council.
 If this fails to secure the removal of the encroachment, the Council will commence enforcement action in respect of the obstruction (see ObstructionsObstructions).

 Hedges and trees adjacent to Public Rights of Way

 In most circumstances the responsibilities of the Council do not extend to the maintenance of hedges and trees at the side of Public Rights of Way.
-Where a hedge overhangs or obstructs a Public Right of Way, the Council has a right to remove so much of the overgrowth to prevent the obstruction to pedestrians and equestrians.
-Additionally, the Council has a power to require the owners of overhanging hedges and trees to require them to lop or cut-back the hedge within a period of 14 days.
+Where a hedge overhangs or obstructs a Public Right of Way, the Council has a right to remove as much of the overgrowth as is required to remove the obstruction to users.
+Additionally, the Council has a power to require the owners of overhanging hedges and trees to cut-back the hedge within a period of 14 days.